-We have reviewed the accompanying financial statements of Valley Interfaith Community Resource Center (a nonprofit organization), which comprise the statement of financial position as of December 31, 2020, and the related statement of activities and functional expenses for the year then ended, and the related notes to the financial statements.
+We have reviewed the accompanying financial statements of Valley Interfaith Community Resource Center (a nonprofit organization), which comprise the statements of financial position as of December 31, 2021 and 2020, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.